-Is anyone else like me and find those candy hearts a little too chalky to really be considered candy?
+Is anyone else like me and finds those candy hearts a little too chalky to really be considered candy?
 I’ll take chocolate any day over those crumbly, ‘not sure what flavor this’ is candy heart.
-Ah, but the sayings on them are so cute.
-And even a little snarky nowadays.
-Want to know what I do with them?
+But I totally get sucked in by the sayings.
+So what do I do with them if I don’t eat them?
 I pick my favorite conversation heart, then turn it into jewelry with resin.
-That’s right.
-You don’t need to snack on them.
-You can use them to make a Valentine’s Day candy heart pendant.
+And you can do it too.
+Here’s how you can use them to make a Valentine’s Day candy heart pendant.

 Step 1: Get a jewelry mold

 You might think you have to use a heart mold since this is a Valentine’s Day project.
 Ah, not so.
 The heart is what makes it Valentine’s Day themed, so pick a shape you like.
 (If it’s a heart, then so be it.)

 Here’s a good resin pendant mold since it’s deep enough to hold the entire candy heart.